r022919k/FloraFriend/README.md

 # FloraFriend
-An app to teach me the local flora in the UK
+An personal use app to teach me the local flora in the UK